Prof. Shahzad Shams presently works as Head and Professor of the Neurosurgery Department at Lahore General Hospital, LGH, Lahore.

 § The procedure is innovative because it utilizes endoscopic technology to improve visualization of the pituitary gland, the tumor, and other anatomical structures.

 The cerebral ventricles are chambers within the brain that contain a clear-colorless fluid called cerebrospinal fluid (CSF).
-CSF serves as an excellent medium for endoscopy given the clarity and space.
+CSF serves as an excellent medium for endoscopy given clarity and space.
 Since many varieties of brain tumors can occur in the ventricles, biopsy is commonly recommended in order to define the best type of therapy.
 Conventional procedures for tumor biopsy involve either a needle biopsy using a frame attached to the skull or an open surgical procedure.
 Brain tumors situated in the intraventricular compartment are amenable to an endoscopic biopsy or resection.

 Endoscopic Tumor Surgery